jaredcdavis/shellpool/README.md

  - **Forking control**.
-Sub-programs are launched with a separate shell, so you can avoid [forking](http://en.wikipedia.org/wiki/Fork_%28operating_system%29) your Lisp image, which may be unreliable when applications have dozens of GB of memory allocated or involve multiple threads.
+Sub-programs are launched with a separate shell, so you can avoid [forking](http://en.wikipedia.org/wiki/Fork_%28operating_system%29) your Lisp image, which may be unreliable you have dozens of GB of memory allocated or are running multiple threads.

  - **Output handling**.
 You can easily stream, filter, or collect output from the command.
 You can access both stdout and stderr lines as they are